 Handshake: Handshake connects students and alumni with employers through online job and internship postings, on-campus interviews, career events, and more.

 The Office of International Programs at CSU provides many different services, including opportunities for education abroad.
 International study, research, internship, and service experiences are once-in-a-lifetime, life-changing opportunities with enormous academic, personal, and professional benefits.
 An experience abroad sets students apart from peers, enhances studies, and engages students as a citizen of the world.
-Education abroad opportunities exist in nearly any country of the world.
-From animal production in France or intensive language in China, to field research in Costa Rica or media practice in Europe – the possibilities are endless!
+Education abroad opportunities exist in over 80 countries around the world.
+From internships in Dublin, or dolphin behavior in Honduras to wildlife studies in Mexico or community health in Zambia – the possibilities are endless!

 SLiCE at CSU provides an important link between students and surrounding communities through a variety of leadership, community engagement, and volunteer programs.